google/WebFundamentals/src/content/en/android/custom-tabs/index.md

 ## When should I use Custom Tabs vs WebView?

 The Android WebView is good solution if you are hosting your own content inside your app.
-Since the WebView doesn't support all the the Web Platform features browsers support, we recommend using Custom Tabs open opening content that directs people to URLs outside your domain.
+Since the WebView doesn't support all the Web Platform features browsers support, we recommend using Custom Tabs open opening content that directs people to URLs outside your domain.
 Those are a few reasons why we recommend Custom Tabs: